Cast and Production Staff bios

 Kelley Cody-Grimm, Artistic Director and Head Writer

 Kelley has been doing improv for over 25 years (Impossible!
 She must have started when she was ten!
 Yeah, okay, we'll go with that).
 She studied theater at Florida State University and got the opportunity study Shakespeare under Broadway Producer Joseph Papp.
 She began her professional acting and improv career with Mental Floss, a Miami improv troupe and then became Artistic Director of her own improv group, The Eclectic Company, also in Miami.
 She has performed with the improv groups Dad's Garage and Bric Players in Atlanta.
-In addition to her theater and improv work, Kelley has appeared in the films, Havana, Gentleman in Black, Thunderboat Row, The Unholy, Another Time, Another Place, Phaedre and Stranger Voices, to name a few.
-She lives in Duluth, GA with her husband Max and her two children Amber & Daniel.
+In addition to her theater and improv work, Kelley has appeared in the web series Ghost Wanderers and Ivacain as well as the films Havana, Gentleman in Black, Thunderboat Row, The Unholy, Another Time, Another Place, Phaedre and Stranger Voices, to name a few.
+She lives in Duluth, GA with her husband Max and her two children Amber & Danielle.

 Becca Parker is a graduate of Shenandoah Conservatory in Virginia, Becca has landed in Atlanta fter having worked in theatres all over the US.
 Favorite regional credits include: White Christmas (Production design/stage manager- ACT), Joseph…Dreamcoat (Featured ensemble- ACT), Night Mother (Jessie- WLT), and A Funny Thing…Forum (Panacea- WLT).
 Local credits include Don’t Drink the Water (Director- Live Arts Theatre), Picasso at the Lapin Agile (Lights- Onstage Atlanta), A Passion to Dance (Dance ensemble- 14th St Playhouse), Last Five Years (Cathy- Live Arts Theatre) and The Wedding Singer (Ensemble- Next Stage Theater), Lastly, Becca would like to thank her boys for their unending support.